jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 5. Using `wireshark` and `volatility` to identify command used by the attacker to gain initial access to the web server and what binary is used for privilege escalation.
 6. Correlated the technique used with MITRE framewoirk.
 7. Using `regripper` to parse common registry hives.
+8. Identifying and review program execution artifacts.
-8. Using `LECmd.exe` to analyze **.lnk** files.
+9. Using `LECmd.exe` to analyze **.lnk** files.
-9. Using `Registry Explorer` to review registry hives, identify dirty log, and create clean hive from transaction logs.
+10. Using `Registry Explorer` to review registry hives, identify dirty log, and create clean hive from transaction logs.
-10. Using `FTK Imager` to review acquisitioned disk.
+11. Using `FTK Imager` to review acquisitioned disk.
-11. Conducted small e-mail forensic for phishing mail.
+12. Conducted small e-mail forensic for phishing mail.

 ## SCENARIO: